 Dr Tim Eggington, BA Hons, MA (Wales), PhD (London) Fellow Librarian.
-Acting Director of Studies in Music for 2019-2020.

 I am a musicologist with a primary interest in English music and the musical culture of the eighteenth century as well as in manuscript and print studies in music.
 My recent book, The Advancement of Music in Enlightenment England: Benjamin Cooke and the Academy of Ancient Music (Boydell Press, 2014), explored aspects of eighteenth-century musical style and its inter-relationships with the then emerging awareness of the musical past and other associated preoccupations such as music collecting, and theorising.
 These are areas I continue to explore via various projects and I am currently working on an edition of Benjamin Cooke's extended orchestral setting of William Collins's 'Ode on the Passions'.
 As a rare books librarian I am interested in the inter-relationships between intellectual history and book history, as well as in all aspects of the curation and promotion of early print and manuscript collections.
 I am currently editor of the respected book history periodical, Transactions of the Cambridge Bibliographical Society.